brandisher/openshift-probes-workshop/README.md

 "Readiness probe failed: Get http://10.129.0.56:8081/: dial tcp 10.129.0.56:8081: connect: connection refused"
 ```

-Now we can see that the connection is being refused and generating an event.  because the connection is failing to establish, we don't see any logs in the pod.
+Now we can see that the connection is being refused and generating an event.
+Since the connection is failing to establish, we don't see any logs in the pod.

 ```
-$ oc logs po/openshift-probes-sandbox-3-pfnfv
+$ oc logs dc/workshop
 ---> Running application from Python script (app.py) ...
  * Serving Flask app "app" (lazy loading)
  * Environment: production